Engaging with Meditative Inquiry in Teaching, Learning, & Research

 Keynote Panel 1, The Contributions of Meditative Inquiry to the Field of Education, Aug 16, 10:30am - 12:00pm.

+On Becoming Subjects to Our Learning and Lives.
 This presentation examines what I read as key themes that animate the edited collection, Engaging with Meditative Inquiry in Teaching, Learning, and Research: Realizing Transformative Potentials in Diverse Contexts.
 Authors throughout broaden insight into a range of current philosophical and practical educational issues.
 As I explore connecting to other bodies of scholarship, of central interest is a kind of education attentive to not only learning subjects but becoming a subject of our learning and lives.

 Balaganapathi Devarakonda is a Professor of Philosophy at the University of Delhi, Delhi, India.
 He is presently with the Univesity of West Indies, Kingston, Jamaica as ICCR Chair for Indology.
 His research interests are in the areas of Indian Philosophy, Philosophy of Religion and Philosophical Practice.
 In addition to teaching and research, Prof. Bala is a Certified Philosophical Counselor by American Philosophy Practitioners Association, New York.
 The details of his publications and projects can be accessed at www.balaganapathid.com